Kurokamori/Monsterify-Your-Website/src/content/guides/Submissions and Progression/Submitting Artwork.md

 Coins are always Levels Earned \* 50

-Art Calculator : A planned feature that replaces the need for doing the level calculations yourself, and allows for the answering of some questions and getting the total levels earned automatically.
+Art Calculator : Now available!
+This feature replaces the need for doing the level calculations yourself, and allows for the answering of some questions and getting the total levels earned automatically.
+You can access it through the Submissions menu.

 ## How to Submit Artwork

-Currently, artwork submission is bot-only.
-Post your artwork in a chat channel, and then right click it for the link.
-Go to \!menu \-\> Submissions \-\> Art Submissions \-\> Enter Levels at which point you will be prompted for a link (paste the link you copied) and the ability to enter ‘Name’:Level pairs.
-Do the math explained bellow, and enter the information.
-Once the form is submitted, levels and coins should be submitted and added to each character listed.
-(Like with all bot features, there’s still some instability, please let me know if you run into any issues)
+Artwork Submission is now available through both the bot and the website; there are multiple ways to submit your artwork, depending on whether you want to submit game art or other art and whether you'd like to do the calculations manually or have the program do them for you.
+There is still some instability and need for testing with the art calculators especially, so please let me know if you run into any issues.

 ## Level Calculation \- Game Artwork

 Game Artwork, or more simply, any artwork made for the game featuring game characters is graded in the following manner :

 |           | Linework : | Pick One                        |             | Colors :       | Pick One        |
 |-----------|------------|---------------------------------|-------------|----------------|-----------------|